acend/terraform-training/content/en/docs/10/_index.md

 ## Container Registry

-We will create a new folder called `module` and create some base files in there:
+We will create two new folders called `modules/acr` with `mkdir -p modules/acr` and create some base files in `acr`:

 main.tf
 ```bash